rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> cg.isComparabilityGraph()
     True

 *Partial Bachet* rankings make hence apparent the actual **transitive part** of outranking relations.
 This interesting finding opens the way to a new design of first- or last-choice recommender algorithms avoiding the necessity to arbitrarily break up potential chordless outranking circuits.
-The first and last levels of a topological sort of weak rankings --their **initial and terminal kernels**-- give indeed convincing candidates for a *first-choice*, respectively a *last-choice* recommendation (see :numref:`partialBachet0` Lines 7-10).
+The first and last levels of a topological sort of partial rankings --their **initial and terminal kernels**-- give indeed convincing candidates for a *first-choice*, respectively a *last-choice* recommendation (see :numref:`partialBachet0` Lines 7-10).
 An opportunity yet to be explored.

 Computing *kernels* in digraphs is the subject of the next Section.